Agricultural communication: Academic programs

-Approaches to Agricultural Communication
+Approaches

-Theoretically speaking, agricultural communication is an applied theoretical field.
+Conceptually speaking, agricultural communication is an applied theoretical field.
 The academic curriculum and scholarly endeavors typically stay within the context of agriculture, natural resources, and occasionally, the life sciences.
 It examines communication and human dimension issues as they relate to a variety of issues in agriculture and natural resources.
 Agricultural journalism is not always differentiated from agricultural communications in research.
 One could argue that when research focuses on media coverage of agricultural issues or when it examines issues within agricultural journalism specifically (i.e., what influences editors of agriculture magazines to publish risk information), then it is more within the realm of agricultural journalism.
 Journalism is often seen as a subset of communication that is supposed to be fair and balanced like traditional journalism, whereas the broader field of agricultural communication could potentially be viewed as advocacy communication.

 Agricultural communicators are expected to have a certain amount of knowledge and familiarity with agriculture.
 One could also add to that definition and say the communicator also brings with him or her an appreciation, or even affection, for the agriculture industry.
 While this is also probably true of agricultural journalists, they at least need to be cognizant of their potential bias to ensure they ask critical questions and present unbiased information.
 Agricultural journalists are trained like traditional journalists, but bring with them an understanding of agricultural systems and science either through experience and/or academic training.